marcuscraske/parrot-manager/parrot-manager-dev/README.md

 # parrot manager dev
 This module keeps development code, where possible, away from actual builds of parrot manager.

+## First Time Setup
+Make sure you have the following installed:
+* JDK 9
+* npm (latest)

+Install global npm packages by going to `parrot-manager/webapp` and running `npm run pre-install`.

 ## Intellij and JDK 9+
 When running parrot from Intellij, you will need to allow access to an internal API for WebView debugging.